 Proteomics Arm:

 Protein Preparation – A 25uL aliquot of plasma from each patient was added to 200uL lysis buffer containing 6M urea, 7% SDS, 50mM TEAB, and one each protease inhibitor tablet and PhosStop tablet (Roche), final pH 8.1 adjusted with phosphoric acid.
 Then samples were bath sonicated and vortexed for 5 minutes each.
 Disulfide bonds were reduced with 100uM DTT for 30 minutes at 47C, cooled briefly on ice, followed by alkylation with 300uM IAA for 45 minutes at room temperature in the dark.
 The reactions were quenched with 100uM DTT at room temperature for 5 minutes.
-Samples were loaded on S-Trap 96-well plates (Protifi) per manufacturer’s instructions.
+Samples were loaded on S-Trap 96-well plates (Protifi) per the manufacturer’s instructions.
 Samples were digested with 5ug of trypsin in 115uL 50mM TEAB over 3 hours at 47C.
-Peptides were eluted serially with 125uL of 50mM TEAB, then 5%FA, finally 50% ACN 5% FA, then dried under vacuum centrifugation.
+Peptides were eluted serially with 125uL of 50mM TEAB, then 5%FA, finally 50% ACN 5% FA, and then dried under vacuum centrifugation.
 Peptides were desalted using 50mg Sep-Pak tC-18 cartridges (Waters) using manufacturer instructions and were then quantified with a colorimetric peptide assay (Pierce).
 Fifty micrograms of each sample were aliquoted for TMT labeling with a further 10ug of each sample being combined and aliquoted into a final 50ug aliquot for usage as the bridge channel.

 TMT Labeling – Aliquots were labeled with TMT-Pro 16-Plex reagents (Cat # A44520, ThermoFisher Scientific) as described previously with channel 134N reserved as the bridge channel 14 .